 Retirement from a position which qualified the person for active membership will have no bearing on the person maintaining active member status, unless the person has taken fulltime (40 hour/week) employment with an organization that provides consulting or vendor services to school divisions.

 Associate: Associate membership may be extended to any person interested in the Mission and Objectives of the Organization, who has no direct role in school plant management activities and who is not affiliated with an organization that provides consulting or vendor services to school divisions.
 Associate members may attend meetings of the Association but may not vote or hold office.

+Sponsor: Sponsor membership may be extended to any organization that makes a financial contribution to the Association.
+Refer to Article XIII.
+Sponsor Membership Participation.

 ARTICLE IV – DUES

 Application for membership shall be made on-line at vspma.org.
-Applicants may apply at any time during the year or may register for the Annual Conference which includes yearly membership.
+Active or Associate applicants may apply at any time during the year or may register for the Annual Conference which includes yearly membership.
+Sponsor membership will be conferred upon payment of financial contribution to the Association.

-The annual dues of active and associate members shall be an amount as set by the Board of Directors.

-The annual dues for Sponsor membership shall be an amount set by the Board of Directors.
-The Board of Directors shall set additional fees for sponsors who desire to participate in training seminar programs, meeting exhibit space, program advertisement and other VSPMA support.

 ARTICLE V – OFFICERS AND DIRECTORS

 Principal Officers and Executive Board: